English Editing for Italian PhD Students

 Italian academic prose uses a formal register that's more elaborate than contemporary English academic writing.
 Constructions like "It would seem appropriate to suggest," "In the light of the foregoing," "The aforementioned results," and "With reference to the above" are standard in formal Italian academic writing.
 In English they read as archaic, wordy, and non-standard.

 Italian PhD students sometimes interpret the directness of English academic writing as informal or insufficiently rigorous.
 It isn't.
-"We found that X predicts Y" is not less scholarly than "It has been found, in the context of the present investigation, that X appears to constitute a significant predictor of Y." It's more scholarly, by the conventions English journal readers apply.
+"We found that X predicts Y" isn't less scholarly than "It has been found, in the context of the present investigation, that X appears to constitute a significant predictor of Y." It's more scholarly, by the conventions English journal readers apply.

 Conclusion conventions